LubDubDecoder: Bringing Micro-Mechanical Cardiac Monitoring to Hearables: System design

 {\bf Autoencoder design.} Our model consists of an encoder-decoder structure tailored for cross-modal reconstruction.
 The encoder transforms the input into a lower-dimensional latent space that captures temporal and physiological features shared between in-ear cardiac sounds and SCG and GCG signals.

-The encoder employs a two-branch convolutional neural network.
-The local branch uses dilated 1D convolutions with small kernel sizes (3 $\times$ 1) to capture local temporal patterns within a single cardiac cycle, while the global branch uses large receptive fields (48 $\times$ 1) to extract inter-beat context and periodic structures.
-The outputs from both branches are concatenated and passed through a temporal self-attention module, which dynamically weighs feature contribution over time.
-MaxPooling and Dropout layers follow each block for dimensionality reduction and regularization.
-Residual connections and batch normalization are integrated throughout the architecture to improve training stability and gradient flow.
+\red{The encoder employs a two-branch convolutional neural network with progressively increasing channel dimensionality ($64 \to 128 \to 256 \to 512$).
+The local branch uses dilated 1D convolutions with small kernel sizes (3 $\times$ 1) to capture fine-grained temporal patterns within individual cardiac cycles, while the global branch employs larger receptive fields (48 $\times$ 1) to model inter-beat context and periodic structure.
+The outputs from both branches are concatenated and refined through a temporal self-attention module that dynamically reweights feature contributions over time.
+Each dual-path block is followed by MaxPooling for temporal downsampling and Dropout for regularization.
+Residual connections and batch normalization layers are integrated throughout to stabilize training and ensure smooth gradient flow.}

-Following the encoder, additional convolutional and attention layers refine the latent representation.
-The decoder then mirrors the encoder through a series of upsampling and convolutional layers.
-Attention modules are integrated throughout the decoder to maintain temporal coherence and selectivity.
-A final 1D convolution layer that projects the intermediate features into a single channel representing the reconstructed SCG/GCG waveform.
+\red{Following the encoder, three additional convolutional layers with 512 channels and batch normalization further refine the latent representation, preserving temporal continuity while enhancing local feature selectivity.
+The decoder mirrors the encoder through four upsampling blocks, each consisting of an upsampling layer (scale factor of 2) followed by a convolutional layer (kernel size 3), batch normalization, and LeakyReLU activation.
+Channel dimensionality is progressively reduced from $512 \to 256 \to 12 \to 64 \to 32$ to reconstruct the temporal resolution of the original signal.
+Attention modules are integrated within both the encoder’s dual-path blocks and decoder to enhance temporal coherence and focus on salient cardiac events.
+Finally, a 1D convolution layer projects the intermediate feature maps into a single output channel representing the reconstructed SCG or GCG waveform.}

 We train the model using the Adam optimizer and a mean squared error loss.
 To improve convergence, a learning rate scheduler is used during training.